bowling233/TechStack/docs/basic/linux/tools/sudo.md

+---
+tags:
+  - Todo
+---

 # sudo: execute a command as another user

-#doing

 ## 配置